 For more information, contact Steve Morris at 202-512-3841 or email@example.com.

 Recommendation for Executive Action

-Comments: The Director of the NIH's National Institute of Environmental Health Sciences asked the NIH official who leads the Interagency Coordinating Committee on the Validation of Alternative Methods (ICCVAM) to lead the efforts necessary to implement this recommendation.
-In November 2019, ICCVAM member agencies agreed to form a workgroup comprised of individuals within their respective agencies who are best suited to developing agency-specific metrics.
-The workgroup held its first meeting in February 2020 and, as of March 2020, was in the process of developing a document outlining its scope and charge along with proposed timelines and deliverables.
-According to HHS, ICCVAM's next biennial progress report is anticipated to be published by the end of July 2020 and is expected to incorporate metrics.
-We consider the formation of the workgroup as implementing the first part of our recommendation and will continue to monitor the steps taken to implement the second part of our recommendation.
+Comments: The Director of the NIH's National Institute of Environmental Health Sciences asked the lead NIH official for the Interagency Coordinating Committee on the Validation of Alternative Methods (ICCVAM) to lead the efforts necessary to implement this recommendation.
+In turn, in November 2019, ICCVAM member agencies formed a workgroup comprised of individuals within their respective agencies who are best suited to developing agency-specific metrics.
+The workgroup held its first meeting in February 2020 with an aim to develop metrics, for individual agency application, of progress toward reducing, refining, or replacing animal use in testing.
+In its biennial progress report for 2018 and 2019, issued in July 2020, ICCVAM included metrics for two member agencies, the U.S. Department of Agriculture and Environmental Protection Agency, including metrics for reductions in the number of animal tests through the use of alternatives.

 Recommendation: The Director of the NIH's National Institute of Environmental Health Sciences should (1) facilitate the establishment or designation of a workgroup of representatives of the Interagency Coordinating Committee on the Validation of Alternative Methods member agencies to develop metrics that the agencies could use to assess the progress they have individually or collectively made toward reducing, refining, or replacing animal use in testing and (2) incorporate those metrics into the committee's biennial progress reports.
 (Recommendation 1)

 Agency Affected: Department of Health and Human Services: Public Health Service: National Institutes of Health: National Institute of Environmental Health Sciences